 Liberal Arts and Sciences (LAS) education is an approach to higher education that emphasizes an interdisciplinary curriculum, encompassing various disciplines.
 The primary focus of LAS is to cultivate critical thinking, communication skills, problem-solving abilities, and a deep understanding of the world.

-Liberal Arts and Sciences
+Introduction to Liberal Arts and Sciences

-Liberal Arts and Sciences traces back its origins to ancient Greece and was born from the notion that all individuals should attain a well-rounded education be able to make a contribution in society.
-The concept subsequently caught fire and eventually became hugely popular in the USA, where it is now a predominant form of undergraduate studies.
-Many Liberal Arts and Sciences graduates have made a great contribution to society!
+Liberal Arts and Sciences originated in ancient Greece, based on the idea that all individuals should attain a well-rounded education to be able to contribute to society.
+It became highly popular in the USA, where it is now a predominant form of undergraduate studies.
+In Europe, the Netherlands stands out as a frontrunner in Liberal Arts and Sciences education, with 9 esteemed, international 'university colleges.'

 Key characteristics of Liberal Arts and Sciences in the Netherlands:

 Interdisciplinary Education: Students are encouraged to study a diverse range of subjects, developing a holistic knowledge base.